 A cap of dense, mousse-like foam crowns a deeply chilled, bittersweet coffee that you sip slowly through a straw.
 It is refreshing and bracing, with sweetness and dilution dialed to taste.
 Nursed for an hour in the shade, it is summer in a glass.

-Vigorous agitation whips air into the dissolved instant coffee, and its surfactant-like compounds stabilize a long-lasting foam.
+Vigorous agitation whips air into the dissolved instant coffee, and the coffee's proteins act as surfactants, forming an elastic film at the liquid surface that traps air and stabilizes a long-lasting foam.
 Pouring over ice and diluting with cold water keeps it bracingly cold while the foam preserves aroma at the surface.

 Variations